NeoZorK/neozork-hld-prediction/docs/development/TERMINAL_CHUNKED_PLOTTING_FIXES.md

 **Result**:
 - 8 chunks with ~50 candles each
 - Each chunk shows date range in the title
-- Charts occupy almost the full screen
+- Charts occupy almost the full screen (200x50 for all charts)
 - Axes labeled as "Date/Time" and "Price/Value"
 - "matrix" style for classic green/black terminal look
 - No statistics under charts
+- No volume charts - clean, focused display

 ## Benefits

 1. **Better Readability**: Large charts with clear dates
-2. **Cleaner Output**: Removed unnecessary statistics
+2. **Cleaner Output**: Removed unnecessary statistics and volume charts
 3. **Classic Terminal Look**: Matrix style with green/black background
 4. **User-Friendly**: Clear axis labels and dates
 5. **Consistent Experience**: Uniform style for all rules
+6. **Focused Display**: No volume charts cluttering the view